hmdc/fasrc-ondemand-loop/TROUBLESHOOTING.md

 - **Symptoms**: After downloading data, the user wants to move it into a shared Labs directory but does not see a move option inside Loop.
 - **Resolution**: Use the **Update project workspace** button on the **Downloads** tab on the project detail view to change the project folder.
 All files downloaded onto that project will be moved automatically from the previous folder to the new one (Select the Lab folder).
 To copy files instead of moving them, use the Open OnDemand Files application at the project workspace path, select the files you want to copy, click on Copy/Move, go to the target location and click on the Copy button.
 - **Escalation**: If Loop updata project workspace functionality cannot reach the target Labs directory, confirm the user’s filesystem permissions or disk quotas.

+### Download is stuck in the Downloading state
+- **Symptoms**: A transfer shows `Downloading` indefinitely, even after refreshing the page or restarting the detached process.
+Subsequent restarts do not resume the file, but the queue counter still reports an in-progress item.
+- **Resolution**: This could happen if the detached process aborts or the servers is shutdown while a file is being downloaded.
+On the next detached process start-up, it will ignore the files in downloading state.This is why we logged the zombie files in the DownloadService/UploadService.
+Open the project metadata folder from the project detail page and inspect the `download_files` manifests inside `.loop_metadata/projects/<project>/` to locate the stuck entry.
+Delete the stale manifest or edit it to set the status back to `pending`, then re-stage the file from the dataset so it re-enters the queue.
+After cleaning up, restart the detached process so the worker sees the refreshed queue.
+- **Escalation**: If zombie entries continue to appear after cleanup, collect the `launch_detached_process.log` and the stuck manifest file so engineering can confirm why the worker aborted mid-transfer.

 ### Download shows an error status
 - **Symptoms**: A completed download displays an `error` badge even though the transfer appeared to finish.
 The user is unsure whether the file is usable.